thijse/smartknob-firmware/README.md

-# SmartKnob Firmware with Python Backend Integration
+# SmartKnob Apps with Python Backend Integration

 A minimal, streamlined SmartKnob firmware designed for (more) easy Python backend communication and app development.